grviss/sticviewer/README.md

   ```
   This will skip the pop-up file search and load those file directly.

-Sample data for preview purposes is provided in the `sample` directory.
+Sample data for preview purposes are provided in the `sample` directory.